phairiceismyotp/AO3_Bulk_Downloader/README.md

 ## Installation

+1. Download the full repository as a ZIP file from GitHub, then extract it.
-1. Review `AO3BulkDownloader.readable.js`.
+2. Review `AO3BulkDownloader.readable.js`.
-2. Use the provided `dist/AO3BulkDownloader.bookmarklet.txt`, or install Node.js and run `npm run build` to generate it yourself.
+3. Use the provided `dist/AO3BulkDownloader.bookmarklet.txt`, or install Node.js and run `npm run build` in the extracted project folder to generate it yourself.
-3. Press `Ctrl + Shift + B` to show the browser bookmarks bar.
+4. Press `Ctrl + Shift + B` to show the browser bookmarks bar.
-4. Right-click the bookmarks bar, choose `Add page...`, then name it something clear, such as `AO3 Bulk Downloader`.
+5. Right-click the bookmarks bar, choose `Add page...`, then name it something clear, such as `AO3 Bulk Downloader`.
-5. Paste the contents of one generated `*.bookmarklet.txt` file into the bookmark URL field.
+6. Paste the contents of one `*.bookmarklet.txt` file into the bookmark URL field.
-6. Open an AO3 series or bookmarks page.
+7. Open an AO3 series or bookmarks page.
-7. Click the bookmarklet.
+8. Click the bookmarklet.
-8. Select works and format.
+9. Select works and format.
-9. Click `Download Selected`.
+10. Click `Download Selected`.

 Your browser may ask for permission to allow multiple downloads from AO3.